Azdaroth/Azdaroth.github.io/source/_posts/2018-06-24-rails-and-conditional-validations-in-models.markdown

 end
 ```

-However, this is still not ideal - a global model which is used in multiple contexts has some logic that only applies to just one use case, and what is even worse, it's for a UI concern.
+However, this is still not ideal - a global model which is used in multiple contexts has some logic that only applies to just one use case, and what is even worse, it's for an UI concern.

 Let's try to find a solution that doesn't add any unnecessary mess to a model.